witnet/documentation/docs/protocol/data-requests/overview.md

 ## RAD Object Notation (RADON)

-The RAD Object Notation (RADON) is a declarative, functional, strongly-typed, Non-Turing complete programming language.
+The RAD Object Notation (RADON) is a declarative, functional, strongly-typed, Non-Turing complete domain-specific language.

 A RADON script is formed by a list of ordered calls (tuples of operator byte codes and arguments) that are sequentially interpreted and applied